emilwojcik93/sc-cmd/README.md

 * [Game Information and Installs](https://support.robertsspaceindustries.com/hc/en-us/sections/360000132827-Game-Information-and-Installs)
 * [Graphic Updates and Issues](https://support.robertsspaceindustries.com/hc/en-us/sections/360000502253-Graphic-Updates-and-Issues)

-There are few general steps which should you check on your device which are present in this [video tutorial](https://youtu.be/xD9irwzIfso)
+There are few general steps which should you check on your device which are present in this [video tutorial](https://youtu.be/xD9irwzIfso) until 7:52

 [Additional CCleaner installation & usage](https://youtu.be/6EyCnqtaNss)